 When I began this blog two years ago, I pretty much just plunged in head first, figuring things out as I went.
 By trial and error and within a short period of time, I had what I thought was a pretty nice looking site set up and running.
-I was anxious to begin writing and that’s what I have happily been doing since.
+I was anxious to begin writing, and that’s what I have happily been doing since.
 All was right in my blogging world.
 Until…

 Did you know that the WordPress default setting for the permalink structure is not optimized for SEO?
 Neither did I!
-And did you know that every time you mess with your categories, tags, and slugs you break links which screw with your SEO?
+And did you know when you mess with your categories, tags, and slugs you break links which screw with your SEO?
 Neither did I!
 Did you know it’s a good idea to add a meta description to your post and images?
 Neither did I!
 Did you know about Yoast?
 Neither did I!
 I think you get my point.
 This blogging business can make you feel like a fool!

-Thank God for Mr. C. A technical wiz (by the way, where was he when I was setting up this site two years ago?!), he assured me we can get things back on track by asking Google to reindex my site.
-So, in an effort to fix my mess, I have spent the better part of four days completely overhauling two years worth of categories, tags, and slugs per all that shizzy, confusing advice I read out there (after all, I already broke the hell out of it once so why not go all the way!
+Thank God for Mr. C who is a technical wiz (by the way, where was he when I was setting up this site two years ago?!).
+He assured me we can get things back on track by asking Google to reindex my site.
+So, in an effort to fix my mess, I have spent the better part of four days completely overhauling two years’ worth of categories, tags, and slugs per all that crappy, confusing advice I read out there.
+After all, I already broke the hell out of it once, so why not go all the way!

 What about you?
 Do you have any technical horror stories you would like to share?
-If you aren’t technically minded, how do you deal with learning and understanding the most essential aspects of running a blog?
+If you aren’t technically minded, how do you deal with learning and understanding the essential aspects of running a blog?
 Do you have any success stories about things you did to increase your post hits?
 Tell me in the comments below!

 Here’s to a better week ahead and no breaking of blogs.